 Atherosclerosis develops when plaque builds up inside your arteries, causing them to harden and narrow and causing disruptive pain in your feet and legs.
-The team at the University Pain Medicine Center diagnoses and treats pain related to atherosclerosis at their offices in Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+The team at the University Pain Medicine Center diagnoses and treats pain related to atherosclerosis at their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
 You don’t have to put up chronic pain — call the University Pain Medicine Center or schedule a consultation online today.

 Atherosclerosis is a condition that develops when fatty deposits in your arteries harden into plaque, narrowing the available space for blood to flow.
 Atherosclerosis leads to a variety of health problems, including:

 Additionally, the plaque that causes atherosclerosis can break off and get stuck in an artery.
 This not only blocks your circulation but increases your risk of developing a blood clot.

 Atherosclerosis reduces your blood flow, depriving your muscles, organs, and nerves of the oxygen and nutrients they need to function.
 For example, if atherosclerosis reduces the blood supply to your heart, it doesn’t get enough blood and causes a painful squeezing sensation or pressure in your chest, shoulders, arm, neck, jaw, or back.